TUDelft-PRIME-Books/Linear-Algebra/Chapter2/MatrixVectorProduct.md

   \mathbf{c} = \mathbf{c'} + \mathbf{d}
 $$

-is a solution of the system
+is a solution to the system

 $$
  A\mathbf{x} = \mathbf{b}.